 • ACTIVITY LEVEL Sedentary middle-aged adults can probably get by with the RDA of .36 grams of protein per pound of bodyweight.
 But the more active you are, the more protein you’ll need just to maintain your muscle mass, and bodybuilders will need even more to make gains.

-• STRESS LEVEL Stress kills gains.
+• STRESS LEVEL Both physical and mental stress kills gains.
 It elevates cortisol levels, which reduces muscle protein synthesis and increases gluconeogenesis (conversion of protein to glucose).

 • DIGESTION No two bodies are the same, and that includes digestive systems.
 Surface area, enzymes, organ efficiency, and a great many ailments, from Crohn’s disease to the common cold, are just some of the factors that determine your speed of digestion and absorption.